MyUNiDAYS/unidays-javascript/.github/contributing.md

 - Open a Pull Request with the details listed in the [pull request template](../pull_request_template.md).
 The sections of this template should show in the body of any new pull request automatically.

-- Please ensure that any changes you make comply with our [styleguides](#styleguides).
+- Please ensure that any changes you make comply with our [style guides](#style-guides).

 -	Include screenshots and animated GIFs in your pull request whenever possible.